-The period from 476 AD and over the next 1000 years, the art world developed at a rapid phase and prolific output with a diverse range of artistic styles and eras.
-Some of which include early Christian & Byzantine art, Anglo Saxon art, and Gothic art.
+In the period from 476 AD and over the next 1000 years, the art world developed at a rapid phase and prolific output with a diverse range of artistic styles and eras.
+Some of which include early Christian & Byzantine art, Anglo-Saxon art, and Gothic art.
 Medieval artists and their paintings predominantly portrayed holy figures and biblical narratives.

 Meister des Benedictionale des Baptism of Christ

 During the same period when medieval art was developing rapidly in Europe, art was making considerable progress in India too.
 Just like in European art, Indian artists and artisans evolved to make religious art and Royal families as their focus.
 During this period Indian art flourished under major empires like Mauryan Empire, Gupta Empire, and Chola Empire.